Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

 Cached build
 ------------

-A build cache records the outputs of each thunk in a reproducible manner, i.e. the trace is constructive in the sense of :cite:`mokhovBuildSystemsCarte2020`.
-A build can be made reproducible by forcing every non-reproducible thunk to be loaded from the cache.
+A build cache records the outputs of each task in a reproducible manner, i.e. the trace is constructive in the sense of :cite:`mokhovBuildSystemsCarte2020`.
+A build can be made reproducible by forcing every non-reproducible task to be loaded from the cache.

 --cache-create PATH
   Whether to use and store outputs in a shared directory.
 If present, retrieve files from the cache and copy files to the cache, subject to other options.
 The cache path is stored in the metadata for further invocations.